tenox7/ttyplot/README.md

 =======
 a realtime plotting utility for terminal with data input from stdin

-takes data from stdin, most commonly unix pipeline and plots in text mode on a terminal or console, supports rate calculation for counters and up to two plos on a single display using reverse video for second line
+takes data from stdin, most commonly unix pipeline and plots in text mode on a terminal or console:

 ![ttyplot ping](ttyplot-ping.png)

+&nbsp;
+&nbsp;

+supports rate calculation for counters and up to two plos on a single display using reverse video for second line:

 ![ttyplot snmp](ttyplot-snmp.png)